-EY Eurozone Forecast: September 2013
+EY Eurozone Forecast: December 2013

-- After falling by an expected 0.5% this year, we forecast GDP will grow by almost 1% in 2014 and then by around 1.5% a year in 2015-17.
+- After falling by an expected 0.5% in 2013 as a whole, we forecast Eurozone GDP will grow by 0.9% in 2014 and then by about 1.6% a year in 2015-17.

 … and now looks less vulnerable to external shocks